What Are Psycho-educational Assessments?

 Psycho-educational assessments are required in any of the following cases:

-1. To determine whether a child will be able to cope with the demands of formal schooling (school ready)
+- To determine whether a child will be able to cope with the demands of formal schooling (school ready)

-3. In application for a concession (such as extra time during the exams, oral exams, etc)
+- In application for a concession (such as extra time during the exams, oral exams, etc)

-4. To help teenagers and young adults make decisions with regards to subject choices and career choices
+- To help teenagers and young adults make decisions with regards to subject choices and career choices

-What are the different types of assessments?
+What are the Different Types of Assessments?

 Most types of psycho-educational assessments include an Aptitude assessment (IQ test).
 If appropriate a battery of scholastic tests are also employed both to measure and to analyse reading, writing, spelling and mathematical ability.
 Visual and Auditory perception is tested and with young children mastery of specified concepts (shapes, colours, etc) upon which later learning will build is assessed.

 The tests used are usually standardised, which means that the child’s performance can be compared to that of other children his or her age.

 Test times will vary depending on the tests used, the child’s work speed and each psychologist method of assessment.
 Usually a good portion of the day needs to be set aside for each test.

 Fees differ for each professional and type of assessment.
 For more information please visit our fees page.